easyJet are one of Europe’s leading low cost short-haul providers, and with bases across Europe they operate over 1,100 routes between 35 countries.

 Step 4 – The Assessment Day

-Next in the process is the assessment day.
-You might feel a bit anxious, especially if you haven’t attended one of these before.
+Next in the process is the virtual assessment day.
+You might feel a bit anxious, especially if you haven’t participated in one of these before.

-You’ll have the chance to ask existing crew any questions you might have during the day too!
+You’ll have the chance to ask existing easyJet employees any questions you might have during the day too!

-If you don’t make it through to the interview stage don’t be despondent.
-You’ve already done really well just making it through to the assessment day stage, as competition for easyJet crew is really tough!
+Remember – you’ve already done really well just making it through to the Assessment Centre stage, as competition for easyJet crew is really tough!

 Step 5 –The Interview